newnonsick/matchav2/README.md

 # Matcha Bot

 Matcha Bot is a versatile Discord bot designed to streamline daily stand-up processes and manage leave and office entry requests for teams.
-It integrates with Supabase for data storage, Google Gemini for natural language processing, and provides robust reporting capabilities, including email delivery of reports.
+It integrates with PostgreSQL for data storage, Google Gemini for natural language processing, and provides robust reporting capabilities, including email delivery of reports.

 ## Features